 Don't Give Into Stereotypes

-The bad news is, it only gets worse once you start a family.
+The bad news is, this feeling of taking on too much only gets worse once you start a family if the division of labor in a household has not been discussed ahead of time.
 A study found that in the weeks after a baby is born, men cut back their household chores by five hours a week, while women only cut back by an hour a week.
 Not only that, having a child only added 10 hours a week to a man’s workload—but it added 21 hours a week to a woman’s.
-But, again, the fathers thought they were doing their fair share.
+And at the same time, the fathers felt they were doing their fair share.

 There are a few different theories about this.
 Part of the issue is the mental load, but there are also deeply rooted societal expectations of motherhood that couples may unconsciously revert to—even with the best of intentions.
 Starting a family often means inching closer to the 1950s nuclear family model, even if you don’t realize that you’re doing it.

 The consequences of this unequal distribution are huge, and it's best not to underestimate the impact they can have on your marriage.
 Most people say that equal distribution of chores is key to relationship success, and almost two-thirds of couples say they argue about them at least once a week.
 Even when you think you can handle it, eventually resentment builds.
 In fact, disagreements over chores are even cited as grounds for divorce.